GuanglinHuang/hofa/README.md

 ```

 **Update log:**

+Changes in version 0.8.4
+ - Add M2.gmm function to estimate the factors and factor loadings by Generalized Moment Method in Fan and Zhong(2018).
+ - Update the descriptions of M2.pca, M2.mle, M3.als and M4.als functions.
+ - fix a small bug in M2.pca function.

 Changes in version 0.8.3
  - Remove hofa.als function.
  - Add M3.als function to estimate the factors and factor loadings based on the third-order cumulant alternating least square algorithm.